itsxwang/software-development/Programming/JavaScript/JSInDeep/JS_runtime_environment.md

 [JS Runtime Environment](https://youtu.be/2WJL19wDH68?si=FQsIhOjDr3-loM2W)
 - JS Runtime environment is like a big container which has all things to run JS code
     - [What are these things](https://youtu.be/2WJL19wDH68?si=VqpgY4fltkM9MTXr&t=35)
-        - First JS engine because to run any piece of JS code we obviously need JS engine
+        - First JS engine because to run any piece of JS code we obviously need JS engine, as it includes **Heap** and **call stack** that is necessay for execution.
         - Set of APIs to connect to the outer environment
         - Event loop, microtask queue, callback queue
-- And in fact Browser can run JS code because it has JS runtime environment inside it, and in fact every browser has JS Runtime environement that's why it able to run JS code
+- And in fact Browser can run JS code because it has JS runtime environment inside it, and in fact every browser has JS Runtime environement that's why it able to run JS code.

 - Node.js also has JS runtime environment, it is a open source JS runtime environment helps to execute JS code outside the browser.